August 11, 2023

 The State Pension (Contributory) provides a continuous income stream.

-However, the average Irish pension amount won’t be enough to sustain a comfortable lifestyle in retirement — considering inflation, increasing life expectancy, and other factors.
+However, the average Irish pension amount won’t be enough for your employees to sustain a comfortable lifestyle in retirement — considering inflation, increasing life expectancy, and other factors.

-You should supplement your State Pension with additional savings or personal pension plans to ensure a more financially secure and worry-free retirement.
+Your employees can supplement their State Pension with additional savings or personal pension plans to ensure a more financially secure and worry-free retirement.

-Here are some pension planning tips to help you get started:
+Here are some ways you can help your employees get started:

-Diversify your investments: Start early and spread your investments across different types, like stocks, bonds, and real estate.
-This helps manage risk and potentially increase returns.
+Encourage them to diversify their investments: Starting early and spreading their investments across different types, like stocks, bonds, and real estate can help your employees manage risk and potentially increase their returns.

-Stay updated with the latest changes in government policies: Be aware of any changes in government policies related to pensions or retirement benefits.
-This knowledge can help you make informed decisions about your finances and adjust your plans.
+Ask employees to stay updated with the latest changes in government policies: Being aware of changes in government policies related to pensions or retirement benefits can help your employees make informed decisions about their finances and adjust plans accordingly.

-A 2023 study by the Mercer CFA Institute ranked Ireland’s pension system 13th out of 47 countries in its Global Pension Index (MCGPI).
+A 2024 study by the Mercer CFA Institute ranked Ireland’s pension system 18th out of 48 countries in its Global Pension Index (MCGPI) (a drop from 13th place in 2023).

 The Irish pension system received an overall B grade and ranks ahead of larger European countries like Germany and France.